 Support: **** The support provided by the boot is great and provides a level of comfort to the bottoms of the feet not common in boots.

 In the end, this boot has some great things going for it but falls short of the goals when it comes to comfort.
-Perhaps an upgraded version would have lace points slightly adjusted to relieve the ankle pressure and be built with a different material inside the canvas to get rid of that bizarre crunchy crinkle that feels like a pair of 1980’s track pants.
+Perhaps an upgraded version would have lace points slightly adjusted to relieve the ankle pressure and be built with a different material inside the canvas to get rid of that bizarre crunchy sound that feels like a pair of 1980’s track pants.

 Disclaimer: The content in this article is the opinion of the writer and does not necessarily reflect the policies or opinions of US Patriot Tactical.